jdavidm/learn-stata/materials/course-intro.md

 * Lessons integrated with weekly assignments
 * Practice is really important for learning skills like this
-* All exercises are part of the assignments.
+* All exercises are part of the assignments
 * Work on them until you get stuck and then ask for help, don't struggle for hours on online help sites
-* Assignments for the first 12 weeks of class and then optional ungraded content though the end of the semester
+* Assignments for each of the 15 weeks of class
-* Assignments due end of the day on Monday
+* Assignments due 11:59 the day before class (Thursday night)
+* Final exam in which you will be given buggy and inefficient code that you will need to debug and improve upon
+* Graduate students will (in groups) replicate a published paper
 * I encourage you to keep up with deadlines whenever possible.
 Each step of the course builds on the last step and students who get behind often have a hard time catching up.
 * That said, life happens, so there is an automatic 48 hour extension if you need it.
 You don't need to ask, you can just turn things in up to 48 hours late.
+While I will grade late assignments, I will not provide any feedback on the assignment.
+So if you want feedback on your work, you need to turn it in on time.
+* If an assignment turned in after the 48 hour grace period, the grade on the assignment will be reduced by 10% of its earned value for every day it is late including weekends.
 * If you need a longer extension just ask.
-You don't need to disclose personal information to me to get an extension.
-Just let me know how long you need.
+I am happy to work with you on accomidations, but you need to ask prior to the due date.

 ### Website